 Conceived in 2018, the Macomb Murals Project was initiated by the offices of Visit Forgottonia/Macomb Area Convention & Visitors Bureau.
 Beginning with the inaugural dedication of The Old Dairy Mural, the project was designed with the goal of inspiring other organizations and community members to create their own murals, and the plan worked.
 Since 2018 at least one new mural a year has been unveiled in and around Macomb’s Historic Courthouse Square.
 We encourage and look forward to the effort to catch on throughout Forgottonia’s McDonough County.

-At nearly 15 feet high and stretching over 60 feet long, McDonough County’s Largest Mural stands in a whimsy of colorful display on the north side of The Old Dairy just off Macomb’s Historic Courthouse Square.
-Working in conjunction with the Macomb Area Convention & Visitors Bureau, The Old Dairy and the Macomb office of Downtown Development, WIU professor of art Bill Howard along with retired WIU art professor Mike Mahoney created a dazzling montage that pays tribute to both the history of Macomb and The Old Dairy.
+At nearly 15 feet high and stretching over 60 feet long, stands a whimsy of colorful display on the north side of the Old Dairy just off Macomb’s Historic Courthouse Square at 210 S. Lafayette St. Working in conjunction with the Macomb Area Convention & Visitors Bureau, the Old Dairy Cafe and the Macomb Office of Downtown Development, WIU Professor of Art Bill Howard along with WIU Art Professor Emeritus Mike Mahoney created a dazzling montage that pays tribute to both the history of Macomb and the Old Dairy itself.

 Along with vintage pop culture images relating to food, diners and dairy products, the mural also features representations of Macomb‘s old water tower and the iconic “EAT” sign from the town’s much beloved and now vanished Maid Rite cafe in addition to notable natives such as “Big” Al Sears, Gen. Alexander Macomb, Com.
 Thomas MacDonough and Monopoly inventor Elizabeth “Lizzie” Magie.

 Western Illinois Museum Mural